 - Enter site information and add again

-It will take you to the dashboard and you should notice warning about “Server side scanner is not activated”
+It will take you to the dashboard, and you should notice a warning about “Server-side scanner is not activated.”

-- Let’s take advantage of server-side scanner, click “Enable Scanner“
+- Let’s take advantage of a server-side scanner, click “Enable Scanner.“

-It will prompt to enter the FTP information but I know most of you won’t be comfortable in providing FTP information.
+It will prompt you to enter the FTP information, but I know most of you won’t be comfortable in providing FTP information.

-- Click upload button and choose the downloaded file from SUCURI
+- Click the upload button and choose the downloaded file from SUCURI

 - Once done, click “Verify file and enable” on SUCURI page

-Let’s go back to overview and here you can see the status of malware, blacklist, uptime status.
+Let’s go back to the overview, and here you can see the status of malware, blacklist, uptime status.

-- To change the scan frequency, you can go to settings tab and adjust accordingly.
+- To change the scan frequency, you can go to the settings tab and adjust accordingly.